Related Content

 Three Things Most Worth Knowing About Checking-in for Eurostar Departures at St Pancras International

-1. Eurostar is currently suggesting that Standard Class And Standard Premier ticket holders should be at the Eurostar departure area in St Pancras International 90 mins before departure; and that Business Premier ticket holders should be there 45-60mins prior to departure.
+1. Eurostar is currently suggesting that Standard Class And Standard Premier ticket holders should be at St Pancras International, ready to board, 90 mins before departure; and that Business Premier ticket holders should be there 45-60mins prior to departure.

 The departure gates will close 30 mins prior to departure for Standard Class And Standard Premier ticket holders; and 15 mins prior to departure for Business Premier ticket holders.